Magellan Magellan

 Accreditations

-The IBA is a higher education institution within the Danish State Education sector.
-It is accredited by the Evaluation Agency (EVA) of the Danish Ministry of Education and benchmarked with 9 similar institutions throughout the country.
-Quality Assurance includes an annual report and periodic reviews by EVA.
-Additionally, IBA is an accredited institution of two UK Universities (Coventry University and London South Bank University) and validated to deliver UK degrees at the undergraduate and post-graduate level.
-IBA also holds NIBS International Accreditation and is closely allied to local, national and regional education institutions, networks and business organizations.
+The IBA is a higher education institution within the Danish State Education sector and is regulated by the Ministry of Higher Education and Science.
+Additionally, the IBA, due to partnership with two UK universities (Coventry University and Leeds Beckett University), is validated to deliver UK degrees at the undergraduate and postgraduate levels.
+IBA is a part of the Network of International Business Schools (NIBS) and is closely allied to local, national and regional education institutions, networks and business organizations.
+More information can be found here.

 Orientation

-The introduction program offered at the beginning of each semester incorporates tutor and buddy programs as well as a crash course in the Danish language.
-Prior to arrival, every exchange student is offered a buddy who will assist with getting through the first few weeks.
+The introduction program offered at the beginning of each semester incorporates tutor and buddy programs.
+Prior to arrival, every exchange student is offered a ‘buddy’ who will assist with getting through the first few weeks.
 This buddy can assist with arrival pick-up in Kolding as well as offer advice on practical matters.
-Upon arrival, the tutor program offers exchange students the opportunity to meet with staff, learn about courses and how to study in Denmark, as well as obtain access to the IBA online and other relevant information.
-Finally, exchange students also participate in a basic “survival” Danish language course during the introduction week, together with a range of social and cultural activities.
+Upon arrival, the introduction program offers exchange students the opportunity to meet with staff, learn about courses and how to study in Denmark, as well as obtain access to the IBA online and other relevant information.
+Finally, exchange students also participate in a range of social and cultural activities.

 Internships